rotki/rotki/docs/api.rst

           {
               "ethereum_addresses": ["0x1", "0x2"],
-              "force_update": true
+              "ignore_cache": true
           }

    :reqjson list ethereum_addresses: A list of ethereum addresses to get names for.
-   :reqjson bool force_update: If true, the entire cache will be updated.
+   :reqjson bool ignore_cache: If true, the entire cache will be updated.

    **Example Response**: